rems-project/cn-tutorial/src/tutorial.md

 TODO: BCP: This seems like a good idea!
 -->

-The final piece needed in the verification is an `extract` statement, as used in the previous examples: to separate the individual `Owned<char>` resource for index `j` out of the iterated `Owned` resource and make it available to the resource inference, we specify `extract Owned<char>, j;`.
+The final piece needed in the verification is an `focus` statement, as used in the previous examples: to separate the individual `RW<char>` resource for index `j` out of the iterated `RW` resource and make it available to the resource inference, we specify `focus RW<char>, j;`.

-With the `inv` and `extract` statements in place, CN accepts the function.
+With the `inv` and `focus` statements in place, CN accepts the function.

 ### Second loop example

-The specification of `init_array` is overly strong: it requires an iterated `Owned` resource for the array on entry.
-If, as the name suggests, the purpose of `init_array` is to initialise the array, then a precondition asserting only an iterated `Block` resource for the array should also be sufficient.
+The specification of `init_array` is overly strong: it requires an iterated `RW` resource for the array on entry.
+If, as the name suggests, the purpose of `init_array` is to initialise the array, then a precondition asserting only an iterated `W` resource for the array should also be sufficient.
 The modified specification is then as follows.

 ```c title="exercises/init_array2.c"
 --8<--